Milan-Tuma/hr-system/README.md

 ## Using website

 ### List of employees
 Initially you will be taken to page with list of employees.
 Left side contains navigation through available paths while right side is dedicated to list of employees.
-On top left corner is "Add employee" button which will open a modal requesting you to type information about new employee.
+On top right corner is "Add employee" button which will open a modal requesting you to type information about new employee.
 To delete employee click on trash icon next to employee's information.

 ### Statistics page
 When navigating to /statistics page or by clicking on navigation link, you can access page which sums list of employees.
 Table shows how many employees there are per position and calculates their average age.
 These informations are used then in graphs.